SolaceLabs/pubsubplus-cf-dev/README.md

 This project provides instructions and tools to support installing and using a Solace Pivotal Tile on a local computer having enough resources.

-This is an overview of what this project will help you install:
+This is an overview of what this project will help you install if you are using a windows deployment: (on linux, the pcf dev vm will be inside the bosh-lite vm)

 ![](resources/overview.png)